jest-community/eslint-plugin-jest/docs/rules/no-large-snapshots.md

 };
 ```

-Since absolute paths are typically not very portable, you can use the builtin
+Since absolute paths are typically not very portable, you can use the built-in
 `path.resolve` function to expand relative paths into absolutes like so:

 ```javascript